Principles in Foot and Ankle Pathology

 CavoVarus feets (pronated) are associated with rigidity, ankle instability, peroneal tendonitis, lateral ligament sprains, metatarsalgia, claw toes, and dificulty when traversing irregular terrain.

-4 Surgical Order of Correction
+4 Order of Correction

 First Correct Hip > Knee > Ankle